json-schema-org/blog/pages/posts/analysis-of-json-schema-defects.md

 or even cybersecurity issues.

-The changes we recommend go beyond [Last Breaking Change](/blog/posts/the-last-breaking-change), and somehow change the philosophy of the specification, so can be seen as controversial.
+The changes we recommend go beyond [Last Breaking Change](/blog/posts/the-last-breaking-change), and somehow change the philosophy of the specification, so can be perceived as controversial.
 However they reach their target, which is to turn most defects into errors.
 Although the added restrictions would require to update some existing schemas, we found that a significant number of public schemas already conform to our proposed restrictions.